vedantnaik/CS6240MapReduceSpring2016/readme.txt

 Instructions to run the program on AWS:
 ---------------------------------------
 - run the 'make cloud' command
+	- The script pulls the bucketname from the script.cfg file
+	- Using this bucket name, a new bucket will be created on AWS
+	- The input files from 'all' will be copied to the bucket/input/all folder
+	- The jar is then copied from the project folder into the S3 bucket
+	- The cluster is then started wiht the jar, input/all folder and the ouput is put into the bucket/output folder
+	- The script keeps polling for the status, and when the status turns to 'TERMINATED', the output files from AWS are copied into outputAws

 Requirements for the R script:
 ------------------------------